 If you’re not computer savvy, want to get rid of unwanted items in one fell swoop and earn some cash, host a yard sale before moving out of your house.
 Although the trend nowadays is to sell things online, it’s a longer sales process and good, old-fashioned yard sales can yield decent profits.
 All you really need is a free weekend day, a few helpful fellow salespeople, and a place to host it.
 Here’s how to host a successful yard sale before the moving company arrives.

 After decluttering and deciding what you would like to sell, contact your municipality and/or homeowner’s association to get acquainted with their yard sale policies, so you’re not shut down or fined before earning money.
 Ask neighbors and friends if they’d like to join in or create a community-wide sale to draw bigger crowds.
-When you’re scheduling a yard sale date keep in mind that holiday weekends are not ideal and that actually Friday is the best day for a yard sale, according to This Old House.
-No matter what limits you make, understand that interested parties will ignore scheduled times and show up whenever.
+When you’re scheduling a yard sale date keep in mind that holiday weekends are not ideal and that actually Fridays and Saturdays are the best days for a yard sale.
+No matter what limits you make understand that interested parties will ignore scheduled times and show up whenever.

 Advertising and Arranging